-The Penetration Testing Paradox: Criteria for Evaluating Providers
+Penetration Testing Paradox: Criteria for Evaluating Pentest Providers

-Fast forward to 2020 and businesses will find that the pentesting industry is made up of a lot of players offering vulnerability management services.
-But does that mean all pentesting services offer the same results?
-Simply stated, the answer is no. To help organizations choose the right team for their pentesting or vulnerability management (VM) program, consider the following four paradoxical attributes that should help CISOs and CIOs select a pentesting partner.
+Fast forward to 2020 and businesses will find that the pentesting industry is made up of a lot of providers offering vulnerability management services.
+But does that mean all penetration testing services offer the same results?
+Simply stated, the answer is no. To help organizations choose the right team for their pentesting and vulnerability management (VM) programs, consider the following four paradoxical attributes that should help CISOs and CIOs select a top penetration testing partner.

 With 640 terabytes of data tripping around the globe every minute, is it possible to put standards around your vulnerability management program?
 In my opinion, it’s not only possible, it’s a necessity.